Page 2

 The smokestack at the old Zinc Smelter was a landmark for decades.

-Chanten, the elephant, was named after KFDA TV, Channel 10, which spearheaded the Amarillo Storyland Zoo fun raising efforts in the early '60s.
+the Amarillo Storyland Zoo fund raising efforts in the early '60s.
 (Photo March 1966)

 San Jacinto is on old Route 66 (W. 6th Ave)